 Meets fortnightly on Friday 2-4pm, Venue Eastleigh Wellbeing Centre, 111 Leigh Road, Eastleigh, SO50 9DS.
 This is 5 minutes walk from the main Eastleigh shopping centre.
 There is a limited amount of free parking available behind the centre.

-Facilitated by our volunteer Marjory with lots of assistance from the group members.
+Facilitated by our volunteers Marjory, Jason and Cameron.
 Autism Hampshire staff attend the group occasionally.
 The group meet in the Solent Mind building, where Solent Mind kindly offer them a free room.
 Teas, coffees and cold drinks can be made in the kitchen for a small donation.You are welcome to bring your own drinks.
 Some group members also regularly meet to play pool.

 Our volunteer for this group is Tina (who is on the autism spectrum).
 As the group meet in a café, members can buy hot drinks, cakes and sandwiches from the café.
 Please note that whilst it is not essential to buy food and drinks and you can bring your own water bottle, it is not acceptable to bring your own drinks and food into the café.